Aiken Technical College

 Most student issues seldom rise to the level of a formal complaint.
 In some cases, students prefer to state their issue anonymously and suggestion boxes are provided throughout the campus for them.
 Comments from the suggestion boxes are distributed to members of the college’s Executive Staff for appropriate consideration and/or action.

 Federal mandates require the release of certain consumer information to our students and the public including graduation and placement rates, campus drug policies, and the frequency of crime on campus.
 This information is distributed in student literature and informational packets and by request.
-Any student who does not receive such information or who desires further information should direct a request for information to the Dean of Student Development.
+Any student who does not receive such information or who desires further information should direct a request for information to the Dean of Enrollment Services.
 Access to individual student records is limited by the Privacy Act of 1974.

 Cooperative Education Programs